elpatron68/SnowRunner-Tool/Readme.md

 ## Features

-*SnowRunner-Tool* lets you
+*SnowRunner-Tool* Features

-- create backups of the current game state and list them in a fancy style,
+- Create backups of the current game state and list them in a fancy style
+- Activates hotkey for in-game-backups
-- create backups of the file `initial.pak` (which has to be changed for some mods),
+- Create backups of the file `initial.pak` (which has to be changed for some mods)
-- restore a saved game from the game´s backup repository, a backup made with this tool or a  former saved `initial.pak` file,
+- Restore a saved game from the game´s backup repository, a backup made with this tool or a restore former saved `initial.pak` file
+- Delete backups from the list and your storage
-- cheat the amount of money you have in your pocket and
+- Cheat the amount of money you have in your pocket
-- cheat your experience points (XP).
+- Cheat your experience points (XP).

 ![SnowRunner-Tool](images/SnowRunner-Tool_Screenshot.png)